jesqi/docs/docs/dir/hosted-agent-directory.md

 From your terminal window:

-1. Login to your AGNTCY Agent Directory account
+1. Login to your Outshift Agent Directory account

       ```dirctl hub login```

 1. The login page opens in your browser.
 Use your credentials to log in.

-1. Verify your AGNTCY Agent Directory organizations and which one you are currently logged into:
+1. Verify your Outshift Agent Directory organizations and which one you are currently logged into:

       ```dirctl hub orgs```